pantrypoints/sp/content/en/research/countries/china/xi/chapter-07d.md

-China's reform and opening up began with the Third Plenary Session of the 11th CPC Central Committee, adhered to the principle of prioritizing the easy before the difficult, and gradually progressively to the convening of the 18th National Congress of the Communist Party of China.
+China's reform and opening up began with the Third Plenary Session of the 11th CPC Central Committee, adhered to the principle of prioritizing the easy before the difficult, and gradually progressively to the convening of the 18th National Congress of the CCP.
-After the 18th National Congress of the Communist Party of China, China's reform entered the period of tackling tough problems and deep waters, "It can be said that the easy and happy reforms have been completed, the delicious meat has been eaten, and the rest are hard bones."1 It can be said that the complexity, sensitivity and arduousness of further promoting reform are no less than more
+After the 18th National Congress of the CCP, China's reform entered the period of tackling tough problems and deep waters, "It can be said that the easy and happy reforms have been completed, the delicious meat has been eaten, and the rest are hard bones."1 It can be said that the complexity, sensitivity and arduousness of further promoting reform are no less than more